 All of this got me wondering about the nature of classroom sabotage.
 Is it straightforward like hacking where the culprit remains in the shadows, or is the person more like a pyromaniac who comes back to watch the flames gobble up everything?
 In this case, the flames are me fumbling with computer cords and pressing every button on the control panel as a bewildered class looks on.
 Is he looking on with the rest of them, I wonder?
 Is he even a he?
 With three daughters and four granddaughters, it’s hard for me to believe it’s not a guy.
 Of course, there is that one teenage granddaughter who is a little too smart.

-You want a piece of me?
-See Robert Brancatelli.
-For feature image, see Samuel Zeller.
-Note to self: Find out how many years you can keep peas in the freezer.
+For feature image, Samuel Zeller.
+Want more?
+Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.
+Note to self: How many years can you keep peas in the freezer?
 Anyone with an answer is encouraged to send a comment.